axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-tss.md

 ### Options

 ```
       --ack-window int       A positive integer representing the time period for validators to submit acknowledgments for a keygen/sign in terms of number of blocks
-      --bond-fraction string   The % of stake validators have to bond per key share (e.g., "1/200").
-      --corruption string      The corruption threshold with which Axelar Core will run the keygen protocol (e.g., "2/3").
   -h, --help                 help for set-genesis-tss
-      --keygen string          The minimum % of stake that must be online to authorize generation of a new key in the system (e.g., "9/10").
       --locking-period int   A positive integer representing the locking period for validators in terms of number of blocks
 ```

 ### Options inherited from parent commands